kushagraagrawal/Image_Colorization_pyTorch/image-colorization_d6a566/README.md

 - Update this README.md file to add instructions on how to run your code. (train, inference).
 - Once you are done, zip the code, upload your solution.

+## Methodology
+- After filling the required dataloader, loss function and optimizer, I trained the code on 4000 random images from the dataset.
+With 3500 as training images and 500 as validation.
+Due to a dearth of computational resources, I was only able to train the network for 5 epochs on my laptop.
+- Metric used for this task - **Mean Squared Error**.
+I treated Image Colorization as effectively a classification task as we are trying to find the right colours for the image and comparing against the target in the code.
+Since MSE loss is known to work well for classification tasks, I chose that metric.

+## Scope For Future Improvement
+- While the ResNet gave promising results after only 5 epochs of training, more sophisticated models can be used to generate better colourization outputs.
+One particularly interesting implementation I came across utilised [UNet and GAN's](https://colab.research.google.com/drive/1uvIUFwOIWBfBs0jdBcztJHPhoZiDUTNR?usp=sharing).
+I hope to explore this implementation in greater detail in the future to derive valuable insights into the image colorization task

 ## Instructions
 - Use the below command to train the network from scratch `python train.py $path_to_image_dir$ --epochs $Num_of_epochs$`